bennettandrewm/guess_my_weight/README.md

 * [Kaggle](https://www.kaggle.com/datasets/andrewmbennett/guess-my-weight-4-25)
 * [THis Repository](content/guess-my-weight-4-25/merge_health_4_25.csv)

 Over the course of 6 months, I lost approximately 20 lbs.
-Tracking my calories and weight was a big part of it, as well data captured from my devices passively, such as workouts, heart rate, sleep, etc. You can see the weigh-in data here.
+Tracking my calories and weight was a big part of it, as well data captured from my devices passively, such as workouts, heart rate, sleep, etc. The weigh-in data is here.

 <p align="center">
 <img src="images/daily_weigh_in.png"/>